j-christoffersen/clinvitae-clone/README.md

 - `DB_NAME_TEST`: see above

 This repo makes use of the [`dotenv`](https://www.npmjs.com/package/dotenv) package to help specify environment variables.
-To use dotenv, create a file named `.env` in the root directory, and add your environment variable definitins there.
+To use dotenv, fill in your environment variables in `sample.env`, and then rename the file to `.env`.

 ### Database Setup